< Back to results

 Core studio courses

-In the core studios, you’ll learn to integrate fundamental aspects of animation, 3D modelling and VFX compositing into increasingly complex projects.
-Courses later in the program provide opportunities to respond to industry-oriented project briefs as well as develop and explore your own creative ideas.
+In the core studio courses, you’ll learn to integrate fundamental aspects of animation, 3D-modelling and visual effects compositing into increasingly complex projects.
+Courses later in the program provide opportunities to respond to industry-oriented project briefs while also developing and refining your own creative ideas.

 Examples of topics explored through the core studio courses include: